 3.6.7.4.4.
-Setting the Outputs for Screen Message Display
+Setting the Outputs for the On Screen Message Display

-OUTPUT
+( דעכ TPUT

 HD TEST GEN

 HTG Msg Output

 HTG msg on tst

-HTG msg on black
+HTG msg on tst HTG msg on black

-HTG msg on tst HTG msg on black HTG msg on both
+HTG msg on both

 The HTG Msg Output menu item is used to determine which outputs of the HD SDI Video Test Generator will show the On Screen Message Display.
 The message can be enabled on either the test or black outputs or on both outputs.